 Carroll’s aversion to Architects led to the construction of box like buildings that will exist well after he passes away. (which as we note at the start of our post, was on the 2nd March 2021.)

 People live in those apartments and don’t like living there.
 Small apartments with poor light lead to people living miserable lives.

-Given his personal modesty, he was most likely addicted to the process of making money.
+Given his personal modesty, he was most likely addicted to the process of making money or at least developing.
 All of this work to make more money – which he then went on to lose anyway.

 It makes you think about what the point of good property development and investment is if you don’t like good design or providing homes for families.